xebia-functional/appsly-android-rest/README.md

 ## Advanced

-If you don't wish to use the RestClientFactory and RestClient interfaces you can get finer control by directly utilizing any of the loaders, asynctasks or runnable classes for each one of the operations.
+If you do not wish to use the RestClientFactory and RestClient interfaces you can get finer control by directly utilizing any of the loaders, asynctasks or runnable classes for each one of the operations.

 ### Loaders